The Villum Experiment Programme supports unorthodox ideas in their early phase.

 Villum Experiment is created for the special research projects that challenge the norm and have the potential to fundamentally change the way we approach important topics.
 The applicant is anonymous to the reviewers.
 For Danish universities and research institutions, this is also tool to attract talented researchers outside Denmark.

 The programme is announced once a year in open competition.
-Deadline will be in March and grant approvals in August/September.
+Deadline in March and grant approvals in August/September.
+Please note that application deadline for 2020 has passed.
+Deadline was 18 March 2020, 2 PM.

 The time frame for the grant is up to 2 years.
 As a previous grantee It is possible to apply again in competition with other applicants when the grant has ended.